-When Do You Need Bone Grafting After Tooth Loss?
+When Is Bone Grafting Needed After Tooth Loss?

 Request Appointment

-When Do You Need Bone Grafting After Tooth Loss?
+When Is Bone Grafting Needed After Tooth Loss?

 It is a surgical procedure that restores unhealthy jawbones.
 Bone grafting involves using transplanted graft material to hold space in the jawbone long enough for the body to repair itself.
 Once the bone graft is in place or allows the bone tissue to regenerate, restoring the jawbone’s health.